 2. Is a skin incision always required to improve lower eyelid wrinkles and excess skin?

-No. These issues can often be greatly improved by chemical peeling and Botox.
+No. These issues can often be greatly improved by chemical peeling and Wrinkle Blocker.
 In fact, texture changes are better improved with a TCA chemical peel.
-Some perceived extra skin is actually hypertrophy of the lower eyelid orbicularis muscle that closes the eyes, and it can be safely improved cosmetically with small amounts of Botox.
+Some perceived extra skin is actually hypertrophy of the lower eyelid orbicularis muscle that closes the eyes, and it can be safely improved cosmetically with small amounts of Wrinkle Blocker.
 Sometimes there is excess skin that, if removed conservatively and eyelid support is improved, can provide an outstanding improvement.

 3. When should lower eyelid skin be removed?